girder/slicer_package_manager/docs/installation.rst

 .. note::

-    The ``-d`` option is running the container in deamon mode.
+    The ``-d`` option is running the container in daemon mode.
 Remove it to display the logs on the running containers.

     To rebuild the container after changing the source code use the ``--build`` option when